microsoft/bedrock/docs/singleKeyvault/README.md

   network_policy: azure
   oms_agent_enabled: 'yes'
   ```
-Navigate to azure-single-keyvault folder and use the following command to generate terraform variables using bedrock
+Navigate to azure-single-keyvault folder and use the following command to generate terraform variables using `bedrock`.

 ```
 $cd ~/azure-single-keyvault